cdavies2/Summer2024Notes/KBase_SDK_Notes.md

 ## Bootstrapping the HelloWorld Module
 $ kb-sdk init --language python --user ${your_kbase_username} ${username}${module_name}
 1. This creates a directory called {username}HelloWorld (with the username making your copy unique)
-2. Include the -u or
+2. Include the -u or -user option with your username to set yourself as the module owner
+3. The programming language can be set to Python, Perl, or Java

+   To rename your moudle, it is best to start over with "kb-sdk init' and the new name
+## Build the Module